Neltume: Aftermath

-There were no deaths in the assault and the police station did not suffer considerable damage.
+There were no deaths in the assault and the police station did not suffer mayor damage.
 The police attempted to identify the weapons used but the investigation could not find any of the bullets fired against the station.
 In October 1973, 12 people were executed in Valdivia for these actions and "guerrilla activities" in Neltume.
 On November 3, 1973 three young men were condemned in a court martial to death for their participation in the assault.
 In 1990 General Bravo qualified the execution of the three men as "terrible" as there had not been any proof of their participation in the assault.
 In the days around September 18, Chile's national day, of 1973 paratroop commandos under Alejandro Medina Lois searched through the Neltume zone in search for the leader of MCR, Comandante Pepe, who was captured and some days later executed by the Caravan of Death.

 During the 1973 events in Neltume villager Luís Ancapi is reported to have survived a death flight by falling into a "mattress" of Chusquea quila.